TalosSources/carte_interactive_UP/CONTRIBUTING.md

   1. Connect to the postgres: `docker exec -it [container id] psql -U postgres`
   1. `postgres-# DROP DATABASE smarta_kartan_db;`
   1. `postgres=# CREATE DATABASE smarta_kartan_db;`
+* Option D: just remove the database-folder phsically.
+If you use the provided `docker-compose.yml`, this will be mounted to your host and you can delete it from there.

 ### Creating a new database